Extreme local extrema of the sine-Gordon field: Proof of the main theorem

-By Lemma \ref{lem:reduction-to-phis} the proof of Theorem \ref{thm:convergence-to-ppp} has been reduced to proving that the extremal process $\extprocPhis$ associated with $\tilde \Phi_s^\SG$ converges in distribution to a Poisson point process.
+By Lemma \ref{lem:reduction-to-phis} the proof of Theorem \ref{thm:convergence-to-ppp} has been reduced to proving that the extremal process $\extprocPhis$ associated with $\tilde \Phi_s^\SG$ converges in distribution to a Poisson point process for a fixed $s>0$, which we fix throughout the following sections.
 Since $\tilde \Phi_s^\SG \stackrel{d}{=} \Phiaux$, we may from now on assume that the extremal process $\extprocPhis$ corresponds to the field $\Phiaux$.
-To this end, we will consider the Laplace functionals
+To this end, we consider the Laplace functionals

-for $f\colon \Omega\times \R \to \R$ non-negative, continuous and with bounded support and prove convergence to the Laplace functional of a Poisson point process.
-Once this convergence is established we may invoke the following characterisation for Poisson point process via their Laplace functionals, see for instance \cite[Proposition 13.2]{last2017lectures}.
+for $f\colon \Omega\times \R \to \R$ non-negative, continuous and with compact support and prove convergence to the Laplace functional of a Poisson point process.
+Once this convergence is established we may invoke the following characterisation for Poisson point processes via their Laplace functionals; see for instance \cite[Proposition 13.2]{MR3791470}.

 \begin{proposition} Let $(X,\mathcal{X})$ be a measurable space, let $\ZDM(dx)$ be an a.s\ $\sigma$-finite random measure on $X$, and let $\eta$ be a point process on $X$.
 Then $\eta$ is a Poisson point process with intensity measure $\ZDM(dx)$, if and only if